I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 To me that didn’t fit the original idea, which I took literally to mean complete homelessness — not just to leave one home for another.

+I’d lost my flat in San Francisco and my belongings had been hauled off in a dumpster.
+I’d been staying with my parents in Berkeley recovering from a deathly intestinal illness after hitchhiking back from Mexico.
 I’d dropped out of graduate school, without a job or any way of supporting a normal lifestyle.
 With Patty gone I felt like I had nothing to live for — other than a burning need to find some kind of inner salvation or enlightenment.

 Although I was only twentyfive years old, I felt like I’d already lived a full life.